 Before proceeding to general equilibrium, we introduce a financial inclusion parameter which, following Jeong and Townsend (2007), denotes the fraction of individuals with access to financial markets.
 As in Townsend, (1978), we think of this as reflecting a prohibitively high transaction cost which some agents face, for example due to their geographical location or level of knowledge.
 The next step is to consider who becomes an entrepreneur as a function of talent and wealth.
 In general, this will be the most wealthy and productive individuals.
-Finally, we consider the aggregate implications of the model for the level of output and equilibrium wages.
-To that end we will make specific functional form assumptions.
+Finally, we consider the aggregate and distributional implications of the model.
+We consider a small open economy: the opportunity cost of capital is taken as exogenous, but wages are determined endogenously.
+This appears to be a useful characterization of many developing countries.
+For this quantitative exercise we will make specific functional form assumptions.
 In particular, we suppose that the production process is a standard decreasing-returns Lucas "span of control" model.
 This will allow us to characterize the factor allocation.
 We will jointly determined the equilibrium wage and the fraction of agents who become entrepreneurs.
-This endogenously determines the outside option of agents who borrow to be entrepreneurs.

-2.1 Entrepreneurs, Lenders and Credit Contracts
+3.1 Entrepreneurs, Lenders and Credit Contracts

-The economy is populated by a continuum of agents all of who are endowed with a unit of labour power.
+The economy is populated by a continuum of agents all of who are endowed with a unit of labor power.
 Each agent is characterized by an ability level if she becomes an entrepreneur, denoted by θ and a level of wealth, denoted by a.
 Heterogeneous productivity can be interpreted either as "ability" or being endowed with a particular production technology.

-Workers Workers are risk neutral, and all workers can earn p_l in expectation in a competitive labour market.
-In equilibrium, there are two classes of workers: managers and wage labourers.
-All agents are assumed to be equally productive in both labour market roles.
-The wage of a wage labourer is p_l and of a manager is p_e .
+Workers Workers can work as wage laborers or managers.
+A wage laborer earns p_l while a manager earns p_e .
 As we detail below, managers also need to be compensated for risk since some may be contracted to work for firms which turn out to be unsuccessful.
-In equilibrium, managers and wage labourers earn the same expected wage.
+We assume that workers have equal ability and are risk neutral so that, in equilibrium, managers and wage laborers will earn the same expected wage equal to p_l .

 Entrepreneurs Any agent can set up a firm and work as an entrepreneur.
-All firms have access to a production technology which allows them to earn a profit by using labour and capital.
+All firms have access to a production technology which allows them to earn a profit by using labor and capital.
 However, their idiosyncratic productivity level θ affects their productivity as entrepreneurs.

-The output price is p{y} .
+The output price is p_y .

-Let $f(k, l; \theta)$ denote the production function where k is the value of capital employed and l is wage labour employed; we spell out its properties in Assumption 1 below.
+Let $f(k, l; \theta)$ denote the production function where k is the value of capital employed and l is wage labor employed; we spell out its properties in Assumption 1 below.
 Entrepreneurs will be residual claimants on the firm's profit stream and therefore form a capitalist class in this model.

-Managerial Labor Firm success is stochastic and depends on managerial input.
-Specifically, the probability of being able to produce successfully is denoted by g(e) where $e \in [0,1]$ denotes the level of "managerial labour": The more managerial labour is hired, the higher is the success probability of the firm.
+Managerial Labor Firm success is stochastic and depends on managerial input.5 Specifically, the probability of being able to produce successfully is denoted by g(e) where $e \in [0, 1]$ denotes the level of "managerial labour": The more managerial labour is hired, the higher is the success probability of the firm.
 In our model managers only affect the success probability of firms, not their output in case of success.
 By choosing e the entrepreneur trades of higher profits in case of success with a higher success probability.
 An alternative interpretation of e is therefore to understand it as a measure of entrepreneurial risk taking.
-This formulation allows for the existence of a managerial labour market as well as owner-managers.
+This formulation allows for the existence of a managerial labor market as well as owner-managers.6